Gary Rardon

-Gary Duane Rardon (born September 4, 1943) is a convicted American serial killer and spree killer who killed a man in Indiana in 1962, then robbed and killed three working men in Chicago, Illinois over a four-day period in 1974.
+Gary Duane Rardon (September 4, 1943 – March 16, 2024) was a convicted American serial killer and spree killer who killed a man in Indiana in 1962, then robbed and killed three working men in Chicago, Illinois over a four-day period in 1974.

 Early life

 Rardon's father was William Harley Rardon, a U.S. Air Force master sergeant.
 Rardon said his parents treated him well.
 Asked about the murders, Rardon said, "I had a perfect family.
 Too perfect.
 My father didn't drink, didn't run around, didn't neglect us.
 Smoking was his only vice.
 My mother didn't do anything wrong.
 But sometimes I felt I didn't live up to their expectations."
+Rardon attended Maconaquah High School in Bunker Hill, Indiana.

 First murder

 On July 7, 1962, James Homer Smith, 23, who had just left the Marines, went into a train station in Indianapolis.
 When he asked if anyone needed a ride east, Rardon, then 19 and an AWOL sailor, said yes.
 Later that day, he shot Smith twice in the head and stuffed his body in the man's car.
 Smith's body was found 12 days later in Washington, Pennsylvania.
 On December 5, 1962, Rardon was arrested and charged with first degree murder.
 He claimed self-defense, saying Smith had made sexual advances towards him.
 On April 19, 1963, Rardon pleaded guilty to voluntary manslaughter and was sentenced to 2 to 21 years in prison.
 On January 8, 1966, his father, who had visited him regularly in prison, died of a heart attack.
 Rardon's grandfather, who briefly took care of him as a child, visited him in prison.
 "He told me that my father died of a broken heart," Rardon later said.
 "I never forgot that.
 When I was young, I wanted to be an FBI man."

 In 1965, a psychiatrist who examined Rardon said he was "near psychotic" and "very dangerous."
 However, just two years later, the same psychiatrist re-examined him and said there was a "minimal" chance he would ever be violent again.
 Rardon later admitted that after his first psychiatric examination, he went to work for the psychiatrist as a medical records keeper.
 He was released on parole on May 8, 1967.
 In 1969, Rardon was sentenced to 3 to 5 years in prison for robbery in Connecticut.